 The toy piano was originally conceived as a child’s novelty, but the tiny instrument has gained popularity over the years and has been used in serious musical contexts.
 American composer John Cage wrote “Suite for Toy Piano” in 1948.
 In addition, bands such as Radiohead, The Cure, and the B-52’s have all used toy pianos in their performances.
 To celebrate this mighty beloved musical instrument, the UC San Diego Library is hosting its 19th Annual Toy Piano Festival with two performances in September.

-Join us on Thursday, September 5 at noon in Geisel Library’s Seuss Room and for a special collaboration with the downtown Central Library on Sunday, September 15 at 2:30 p.m. in the Neil Morgan Auditorium.
+Join us on Thursday, September 5 at noon on the Forum Level of Geisel Library and for a special collaboration with the downtown Central Library on Sunday, September 15 at 2:30 p.m. in the Neil Morgan Auditorium.

 Festival director Scott Paulson seeks out active composers and UC San Diego Alumni to present their works.
 This year’s performers include: UC San Diego graduates, Samara Rice and Alex Segal, featuring premieres on both dates, Barbara Scheidker and Kenneth Herman performing duets, Library staff members Christian Hertzog and Scott Paulson who will premiere new work for the event, the Queen of Boogie Woogie Sue Palmer, and a special appearance by James Chute, former San Diego Union-Tribune’s music and art critic.

 Since 2000, the UC San Diego Library has hosted the popular festival to pay homage to John Cage’s birthday.
 In May of 2001, the Library of Congress issued a subject heading and call number for toy piano scores, at the request of Paulson, the Toy Piano Collection, and the events at Geisel Library.
 The call number is M 175 T69.